Resources

 • Sum Assured ₹ 3 lakhs or equal to the sum assured of the parent, whichever is less.

-• In case the policyholder (the parent) passes away, no premium would be paid.
+• No premium would be paid if the policyholder (the parent) passes away.
 On completion of the term, the full sum shall be paid to the policyholder.

-• It is the policyholder (parent) who shall be responsible for the payment of the children's policy.
+• The policyholder (parent) shall pay the children's policy.

 PLI Interest Rate Calculator

 There are online tools to help the policyholder calculate the total premium amount payable towards the policy.
-These calculators also help in comparing various PLI plans and help you choose the best options.
-This premium amount calculated will include the GST as well, and the premium payable can be calculated for monthly, quarterly, half-yearly or annual time frames.
+These calculators also help compare various PLI plans to help you choose the best options.
+This premium amount will also include the GST, and the premium payable can be calculated for monthly, quarterly, half-yearly or annual time frames.

 Who is eligible to apply for PLI?